'Cake Boss' Buddy Valastro's hand impaled in home bowling alley accident

-Valastro posted a photo of himself with an arm cast laying in a hospital bed Wednesday with the caption, "What do you think of my new accessory?"
+Valastro posted a photo of himself with an arm cast lying in a hospital bed Wednesday with the caption, "What do you think of my new accessory?"

 The Cake Boss star injured his dominant right hand in an accident in his home bowling alley, according to a representative for Valastro.